 By Lois DeWitt

 Looking for new ideas on mixed media?
 Do you want to explore this fascinating creative field?
-Here's some information and resources that you will find interesting and helpful.
-Just click on the Amazon logo to view!
+Gather your materials, anything that is interesting to you and keep in mind that working spontaneously often yields new ideas and great surprising results.

 When I saw your Ezine article, at first I thought it said, "Are you ready for college?"